cvmfs-contrib/cvmfs-tutorial-2021/docs/03_stratum1_proxies.md

 sudo systemctl enable squid
 ```

 ### 3.1.4 DNS cache

-As a Stratum 1 server does a lot of DNS lookups, it is recommended to have a local DNS caching server on that same
+As the GeoAPI on a Stratum 1 server does a lot of DNS lookups, it is recommended to have a local DNS caching service on that same
 system.

 We will not discuss this topic any further here, but you can use `dnsmasq`, `bind`, or `systemd-resolved`.